 - Retail Trade

-Visit the Borger EDC website to learn more about opportunities for these industries and others to expand in Borger.
+Visit Borger, Inc.'s website to learn more about opportunities for these industries and others to expand in Borger.

 Visit our Community Retail Dashboard to learn about $158 Million in retail opportunities in Borger, Texas

-The Borger Economic Development Corporation is a one-stop-shop for developers, site selectors, and businesses seeking to select sites and indentify possible incentives for industrial and manufacturing operations, service industry, distribution, regional warehousing, restaurants, and retail.
+Borger, Inc., the Borger Economic Development Corporation is a one-stop-shop for developers, site selectors, and businesses seeking to select sites and identify possible incentives for industrial and manufacturing operations, service industry, distribution, regional warehousing, restaurants, and retail.

 Economic Development Incentives

-The Borger EDC offers varying incentive packages to encourage businesses to locate in Borger.
+Borger, Inc. offers varying incentive packages to encourage businesses to locate in Borger.
 If offered, these packages can include cash grants, land grants, and forgivable loans.
-The City and Borger EDC may also consider partnering with a business for a commercial site cleanup and asbestos abatement.
+The City and Borger, Inc. may also consider partnering with a business for a commercial site cleanup and asbestos abatement.

 Retail and restaurant operators have shown revived interest in Borger.
 Recent new businesses include general merchandise, banking, telecommunications, as well as several new family owned restaurants.
-There are opportunities for millions of dollars of new retail in Borger!
+There are opportunities for millions of dollars of new retail development and sales in Borger!
 See our Retail Dashboard to learn more.

 The City of Borger also offers incentives to new and expanding businesses, including 380 Agreements for sales and ad valorem tax rebates.
 Businesses who are constructing a new facility or significantly renovating an existing facility may qualify for a 380 Agreement.
-Please contact Katie Lingor, Borger EDC Executive Director, at 806-521-0027 or firstname.lastname@example.org for more information.
+Please contact Katie Lingor, Borger, Inc. Executive Director, at 806-521-0027 or firstname.lastname@example.org for more information.

 Industrial and Manufacturing Businesses

-The Borger EDC has recently developed the Borger Business Park to ensure property is available for expanding businesses or business relocating to Borger from outside the region.
-The Borger Business Park allows the City of Borger and the Borger EDC to offer reduced cost land to businesses which create primary jobs, such manufacturing and industrial facilities, recycling facilities, distribution centers, and small warehouse facilities.
+Borger, Inc. has recently developed the Borger Business Park to ensure property is available for expanding businesses or business relocating to Borger from outside the region.
+The Borger Business Park allows the City of Borger and Borger, Inc. to offer reduced cost land to businesses which create primary jobs, such manufacturing and industrial facilities, recycling facilities, distribution centers, and small warehouse facilities.
 Businesses which support these primary industries and their employees might also be eligible for reduced cost land at the Borger Business Park.

-For additional information about any of our incentives or programs, Please visit the Borger EDC website or contact Katie Lingor, Borger EDC Executive Director, at 806-521-0027 or email@example.com for more information about opportunities.
+For additional information about any of our incentives or programs, Please visit the Borger, Inc. website or contact Katie Lingor, Borger EDC Executive Director, at 806-521-0027 or email@example.com for more information about opportunities.